wonnebet/hostile_takeover/README.md

 The default port is `4839`

-Now you should be able to browse to [http://localhost:4839](http://localhost:4839) to see the Hostile Takeover app running.
+Now you should be able to browse to <a href="http://localhost:4839" target="_blank">http://localhost:4839</a> to see the Hostile Takeover app running.